-Family Friends' volunteers offer a listening ear and take the time to learn about the problems and experiences of a family.
+Our Family Befrienders provide whole family support to families facing multiple hardships which may include, mental health, family relationships, finances, and isolation.
+Family Befrienders offer a listening ear and take the time to learn about the problems and experiences of a family.
 Through respect, encouragement and support, they aim to help families discover their strengths, build confidence and resolve difficulties.
 As well as providing much needed emotional support, they help our families on a practical level too.
-A volunteer may introduce a parent to community resources, find out about relevant social benefits, visit the local park with them or give support around parenting.
+A volunteer may introduce a family to community resources, find out about relevant social benefits, visit the local park with them or give support around parenting.
 They do not offer home-help or baby-sitting services.

 “I find it difficult to trust people, but I have been able to open up to Mark.
 He really understands me”